floooh/oryol/code/Modules/Gfx/README.md

 A mesh can be split into several **PrimitiveGroups**, each group defines a range of primitives in the mesh.
 A PrimitiveGroup is the smallest 'geometry unit' that can be rendered with one draw call.
-PrimitiveGroup are most commonly used when a mesh is split up into several materials.
+PrimitiveGroups are most commonly used when a mesh is split up into several materials.

 One mesh can only have a single primitive type, even though it may have